PhilLAL/waltz-docs/docs/developer_guide.md

 Finally __UI layer__ is _webix_widgets_ i.e. smart components included into WaltzPlatform that can be used as building blocks for custom applications/widgets built on top of WaltzPlatform.

-### Platform API
+### WaltzPlatform API

-Important part of the Platform is its API.
+Important part of the WaltzPlatform is its API.
 Waltz Platform API has the following parts:

 #### UIBuilder